zhill/enterprise-docs/content/docs/using/cli_usage/subscriptions/_index.md

 For example, if you had a subscription to the docker.io/library/node:latest tag and a new image was built, tagged as library/note:latest and pushed to the registry.

-This subscription is activated automatically when a new tag is added to the Anchore Engine.
+This subscription is activated automatically when a new tag is added to Anchore Enterprise.

-**Note:** If this subscription is disabled the Anchore Engine will not monitor the registry for new images.
+**Note:** If this subscription is disabled Anchore Enterprise will not monitor the registry for new images.

 ### Policy Updates